HenningB/ceylon.ant/README.md

 Basically it's a mapping from Ant's XML description language to Ceylon.
 Elements and attributes are `String`s as Ant itself has a dynamic nature.

+Also it is important to distinguish between Ant types and Ant tasks.
+Types are data holders like `<fileset>` and task are executables like `<copy>`.

 Consider the following Ant snippet:

 ```xml